TeamRizu/outfox-wiki/content/user-guide/meta/faq.md

 ## Q: Is online mode available yet?
 If not, is it coming?

 Short answer: no it's not available, yes it's coming.
-Long answer: It'll take a while, the engine is still being optimized and the online system is still in development (being done by Cube).
+Long answer: It'll take a while, the engine is still being optimised and the online system is still in development (being done by Cube).

 This doesn't mean Online isn't important for us, it's a lot, it was one of Team Rizu first plans but the engine just wasn't ready for their plans.